There are a couple of months a year where most ecommerce brands can expect a surge of orders and product demand — the holidays!

 One of the biggest challenges for growing ecommerce businesses is managing an increase in order volume, which is most apparent during the holidays.
 Black Friday sales cut right through the peak shipping season and add more chaos to the mix.

-But if you keep fulfillment in-house, be prepared to hire more packers (and even be ready to ask friends and family to step in as needed).
-You’ll also have to plan your holiday(s) around running promotions and fulfilling orders in a timely manner.
+But if you keep fulfilment in-house, be prepared to hire more packers (and even be ready to ask friends and family to step in as needed).
+You’ll also have to plan your holiday(s) around running promotions and fulfiling orders in a timely manner.